Günther Freiherr von Maltzahn: Wing commander

 On 9 October, Maltzahn was appointed Geschwaderkommodore (wing commander) of JG 53.
 He replaced Major Hans-Jürgen von Cramon-Taubadel who was transferred to the Reichsluftfahrtministerium (RLM—Ministry of Aviation).
 Then Hauptmann Bretnütz replaced him as commander of II.
 Gruppe.
 Maltzahn left II.
 Gruppe on 10 October and headed to Étaples where the Geschwaderstab (headquarters unit) was based.
 On 15 November, JG 53 claimed their 501st aerial victory in total.
 This earned Maltzahn a named reference in the Wehrmachtbericht on 18 November.

 The Geschwaderstab of JG 53 was withdrawn from the Channel Front on 21 December 1940 and transferred to Köln-Butzweilerhof Airfield for a period of rest and replenishment.
 During this period, Maltzahn was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 30 December.
 In early February 1941, training on the Bf 109 E series commenced again.
 The Stab received the first Bf 109 F-2 aircraft on 18 February.
 On 15 March, the Geschwaderstab returned to the English Channel where they were based at Saint-Omer-Wizernes.

 On 31 March, Maltzahn claimed his 13th aerial victory when he shot down a Spitfire fighter.
 When on 16 February, six Bristol Blenheim bombers and their escorting fighters attacked the Luftwaffe airfield at Berck-sur-Mer, Maltzahn claimed a Spitfire fighter shot down.
 JG 53 was finally withdrawn from the Channel Front on 8 June 1941 and ordered to Mannheim-Sandhofen Airfield in preparation of Operation Barbarossa, the German invasion of the Soviet Union.
+The Geschwaderstab then moved to Krzewica, located approximately 70 km west of Brest, on 14 June.
+Here, JG 53 was subordinated to Luftflotte 2 (Air Fleet 2) and was deployed on the right flank of Army Group Centre.

 Maltzahn was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 24 July 1941.
 By this date, he had accumulated 42 aerial victories and was the 29th member of the German armed forces to be so honored.
 The presentation was made by Adolf Hitler at the Führer Headquarter Wolfsschanze (Wolf's Lair), Hitler's headquarters in Rastenburg, now Kętrzyn in Poland.
 Two other Luftwaffe officers were presented with awards that day by Hitler, Major Günther Lützow and Major Josef Priller were also awarded the Oak Leaves.
+On 6 August, the Geschwaderstab was withdrawn from Bila Tserkva on the Eastern Front, returning to Germany for further deployment on the Western Front.